 Responsibilities

-- Measure, cut, thread, bend and install metal, plastic and fiberglass pipes, valves and fittings
+• Measure, cut, thread, bend and install metal, plastic and fibreglass pipes, valves and fittings

 What You’ll Need